-Branch activities and outputs are focused on increased placement of work seekers to work and learning opportunities.
+Branch activities and outputs are focused on increased placement of work-seekers to work and learning opportunities.

-Increased placement of work seekers to work and learning opportunities will be achieved through the outcome indicators outlined below:
+Increased placement of work-seekers to work and learning opportunities will be achieved through the outcome indicators outlined below:

-- (i) Number of work seekers registered on Employment Services of South Africa per year - (ii) Number of work and learning opportunities registered - (iii) Number of work seekers provided with employment counselling - (iv) Number of work seekers placed in work and learning opportunities - (v) Number of partnership agreements concluded with various stakeholders - (vi) Number of policies developed and approved.
+- (i) Number of work-seekers registered on Employment Services of South Africa per year - (ii) Number of work and learning opportunities registered - (iii) Number of work-seekers provided with employment counselling - (iv) Number of work-seekers placed in work and learning opportunities - (v) Number of partnership agreements concluded with various stakeholders - (vi) Number of Jobs and or Career Fairs conducted - (vii) National Labour Migration Policy and Employment Services Amendment Bill finalised and submitted for approval.